MVP to 2.0: Redesigning the Inbox to stop missing leads

 Understanding the inbox

-Before redesigning anything, I needed to understand how the system actually worked.
-I mapped every inbox state, section, and logic rule, working closely with engineers to confirm the backend behavior.
-Then, I ran comparative usability tests with four existing Lead Center users, showing them the current inbox alongside a prototype.
+To understand how the existing system worked, I mapped every inbox state, section, and logic rule, working closely with engineers to confirm the backend behavior.
+Then, I ran comparative usability tests with four Lead Center users, showing them the current inbox alongside a prototype.

 What we learned: users were icon-hunting.
 They could not reliably tell what needed attention.
 Three of four wanted a simpler overall experience.